How To Install, Create and Run Python Programs on Android

 Install, Create and Run Python Apps/Programs on Android Smartphone

-Just imagine building and running a python app, whether it is a command line tool developed to fetch your favorite curated articles from the web or starting a web server that runs right in your hand.
-Well, it is totally possible, here is how:
+Just imagine building and running a Python app, whether a command line tool developed to fetch your favorite curated articles from the web or starting a web server that runs right in your hand.
+Well, it is possible, here is how:

 1) Download and Install Pydroid 3 IDE for Android

-1. You need to install Pydroid Application, for this head towards PlayStore.
+1. You need to install Pydroid Application, and for this head towards PlayStore.

 PyDroid App Download

-1. Once the process of installation gets completed, all you need to do is run the application and it shall show as installing python.
+1. Once the process of installation is completed, all you need to do is run the application and it shall show as installing Python.

 3. After this hit the yellow button to run it.